zeltraxi/Raydium_autofarm/README.md

 pip install schedule
 pip install datetime

+Also look at your chromedriver.exe: https://chromedriver.storage.googleapis.com/index.html?path=90.0.4430.24/
+ChromeProfile Path putting : chrome://version in your browser.

 This script takes LP ETH/RAY & USDT/RAY Reward and also restake of RAY.

 This script use macro click so adapt it into your screen to connect to sollet wallet.